-Applying for a loan comes with a lot of questions.
+Applying for a short term loan comes with a lot of questions.
 How much to borrow, repayments and interest rates are just the beginning.
 An important consideration that you don’t want to overlook is will a loan application damage my credit score?

 Will a loan application affect your credit score?